 Summer Bridge Program

-The third academic term (following the fall and spring terms in China), is called the Summer Bridge Program.
+The third academic term (following the fall and spring terms in your home country), is called the Summer Bridge Program.
 Its purpose is to help you adjust to daily life in the U.S. while providing completion of your first year of undergraduate studies.

-During this 10-week program, you will take intermediate-level courses in your field of study, in addition to an English course, a 1-credit science lab, and an Exploring America series; consisting of seminars and regional field trips to cultural centers and historical sites.
+During this program, you will take intermediate-level courses in your field of study, in addition to a 1-credit science lab, and an Exploring America series; consisting of seminars and regional field trips to cultural centers and historical sites.

-Summer Bridge participants will have support from resident assistants, who will live in the residence halls with the students, as well as three program assistants and teaching assistants to help them adjust to life in Vermont, their course work and the American university system.
+Summer Bridge participants will have support from Program Advisors, who will live in the residence halls with the students, as well as teaching assistants to help them adjust to life in Vermont, their course work and the American university system.
 Fees for Summer Bridge, paid for by USPP students, include access to Writing Center tutors.